Flat Extras – How to Beat This Costly Life Insurance Expense

 We show you how to minimize flat extras and save money on your life insurance.

-You’ll learn how to get the best life insurance rate when flat extras are involved.
+You’ll learn how to get the best life insurance rate when this expense is involved.

 Flat Extra Overview

-A flat extra is an additional premium charged by life insurers.
+A flat extra is an additional premium charged by life insurers that is added to a standard life insurance rate.

 The cost is indicated as a rate per $1,000 of coverage.